ajay100/mdwguide/Student/Challenges/Challenge3/README.md

 ![Current SSIS Workflow](/images/SSISFlow.png)

+<b>Below is a summary of each of the tasks in the existing SSIS package.
+Note that we will be able to re-use the existing scripts for all of these tasks except for step 6.</b>

 1. The first step of the pipeline is to retrieve the “ETL Cutoff Date”.
 This date can be found in the [Integration].[Load_Control] in Azure Synapse DW and should have been created as part of challenge 1.
 1. The next step ensures that the [Dimension].[Date] table is current by executing the [Integration].[PopulateDateDimensionForYear] in Azure Synapse DW
 1. Next the [Integration].[GetLineageKey] procedure is executed to create a record for each activity in the [Integration].[Lineage Key] table